-Governor’s has won numerous ISL and New England titles in recent years.
-Yet everyone can get into the action with more than fifty interscholastic teams at three levels of play, as well as recreational and instructional Afternoon Programs like rec basketball, instructional tennis, and yoga.
+The Governor’s Academy has won numerous ISL and New England titles in recent years.
+Yet everyone can get into the action with more than fifty interscholastic teams at three levels of play, as well as recreational and instructional Afternoon Programs like recreational basketball, instructional tennis, and yoga.
 We teach that "strength" has many meanings.
 The vital courage to try something for the first time and give it your all is always as respected as the ability to win a championship.

 Athletics is the perfect place to learn life lessons.
 Students get to test their athletic abilities while learning how to be part of a team.
 Groups of students from all backgrounds come together to achieve their goals.

 Claudia honed her love of sports and her competitive spirit as a three-season athlete in the ISL, as the captain of a championship ice hockey team at Harvard, and as an assistant coach at Harvard and head coach at Union.
 Under her stewardship, the Govs Afternoon Program gets everyone to come out and play.